 16-64 kbps are used primarily for voice, which does not require high bandwidth.

 128 kbps may be the only option for some car players.
-Many CD car players may not playback MP3 files with Bit Rates higher than 128 kbps.
+Many CD car players may not play back MP3 files with Bit Rates higher than 128 kbps.

 128-256 kbps is deemed to be of 'near CD quality' and may give the best quality of encoded audio.
-This is because the difference between 256 and 320 kbps is unnoticeable for a majority of listeners.
+This is because the difference between 256 and 320 kbps is unnoticeable for the majority of listeners.

 Quality of Constant Bit Rate